terraform-linters/tflint-ruleset-aws/README.md

 ## Installation

 Download the plugin and place it in `~/.tflint.d/plugins/tflint-ruleset-aws` (or `./.tflint.d/plugins/tflint-ruleset-aws`).
+You can also set another plugin location with the `TFLINT_PLUGIN_DIR` environment variable.
 When using the plugin, configure as follows in `.tflint.hcl`:

 ```hcl
 plugin "aws" {